Sexual Fables

-The Tristan and Yseult legend
+The Tristan and Yseult Legend

 Tristan and Yseult (or Isolde) became popular when Henry and Eleanor were on the throne.
 French-English and German storytellers all took a crack at enhancing the older Celtic plotlines.
 As Joseph Campbell put it, the legend dramatizes a conflict between love and marriage, in an era when aristocratic families were forced into arranged marriages that had little to do with love.

 Perhaps it started something.
 Within a decade or two, Chrétien de Troyes was writing romances for Countess Marie of Champagne (Eleanor of Aquitaine's daughter) and so we got the adultery of Lancelot and Guinevere and the appearance of the Holy Grail before 1200.
-Tristan himself was brought back by the 1230's to join the knights of the Round Table but Yseult apparently never made it back.
+Tristan himself was brought back by the 1230's to join the knights of the Round Table, but Yseult apparently never made it back with him.
 Adultery was also the central theme in the poems of Marie de France, who is associated with the court of Henry and Eleanor.
 In the decades that followed, it would all be swept away by the Albigensian Crusade.

 Tristan-and-Isolde